Scheduled Webinars (all webinars are scheduled for 1pm EST unless otherwise noted)

 Digital mapping technologies provide visual tools for illustrating and sharing information during times of crisis such as the COVID-19 pandemic.
 This webinar will provide an overview of current spatial mapping technologies and considerations for their use.
 Case examples from Florida will illustrate the mapping of both health-related data and community resource data.
-Register Here.
+Watch Here.

 Thurs 7/23 Harnessing Thanatechnology to Cope with Illness, Death, and Grief by Carla Sofka (also part of Covid series).

 Although the use of thanatechnology (digital and social media to cope with life-threatening and chronic illness, death, and grief) is not new, the COVID-19 pandemic has heightened its relevance.
 This webinar will summarize ways that digital and social media can be used to assist with informational, emotional, and instrumental social support and describe the importance of planning for one’s digital legacy.
 In addition to guidance about ‘netiquette’, the pros and cons of using thanatechnology will be identified.
-Register Here.
+Watch Here.